-Agents who have signed up with these referral websites, agree to pay a fee.
-It is big business as these referral fees are anywhere from 20% – 40% (or more) of the commission received.
-The question you might be asking is how this impacts you.
-Many argue that these fees to offer discounts and receive referrals is simply the cost of doing business for Real Estate Agents.
+Agents who have signed up with these referral websites agree to pay a fee.
+It is big business as these referral fees are anywhere from 20% – 40% (or more) of the commission the agent receives.
+Many argue that these fees to offer discounts and receive referrals are simply the cost of doing business for real estate agents.
 I agree.
 It is simply advertising.
 Very expensive advertising.

 However, it is wise for you, the potential client, to be aware of the expenses agents are putting out for the purpose of getting the business of a client shopping for a discount.
 Let’s put some numbers (random – for illustration purposes) to this:

 Assume an agent, found through a referral website, receives $10,000 for a transaction.
 The agent now credits you, the client, $2000 as advertised on the referring company’s website.
 That leaves a balance of $8000.
 Out of that balance, the agent now has to pay [let’s assume, and how this is paid might also vary from site to site] 25% to the referring website.
 The agent is now left with $6000.
 Additionally, many agents pay what is called a split to the employing brokerage.
 This can be 20% or more.
 At a 20% split, it leaves the agent $4500.
-Of this remaining amount is deducted all the overhead, taxes and other expenses required of running a business.
+Then all of the overhead, taxes and other expenses are deducted.
 Not to mention their compensation for the time and work put in with the client to buy or sell the property.
 In other words…they’re not bringing home much bacon.

-In a nutshell, many of the Agents are not making much of a profit on the sale of a property with clients acquired through discount sites.
-The Agents who utilize this type of marketing are usually just getting started or may not have a thriving business or marketing machine in place.
+In a nutshell, many of the agents are not making much of a profit on the sale of a property with clients acquired through discount sites.
+The agents who utilize this type of marketing are usually just getting started or may not have a thriving business or marketing machine in place.
 Working hard, long hours for very little profit does not create motivated agents.
 How does this impact you?
 As soon as a non-discounted client arrives, guess who is most likely going to get the best attention and service?
 That is where the greatest impact happens on client’s end.

 - You may not be getting a highly qualified or reputable agent.
-(Still, in some cases, you may find a great agent.)
+(In some cases you may find a great agent.)

 - Since they are giving up a majority of their earnings to secure your business, the agent may not be as motivated to give you their best work or attention.

 Agents with great reputations and who offer top-notch, quality services are easily found through word-of-mouth, the local BBB or review sites.
-If you are looking for a discount on fees, ask the agent if they offer anything, which will be offered at their discretion.
-However, are less likely as they are busy because they are good at what they do, or have a very personal interest.
+If you are looking for a discount on fees, ask the agent if they offer anything.
+These discount offers are less likely as they are busy because they are good at what they do.
 In either instance, the key is to be educated and proactive in finding the right real estate agent for you.
-I recommend reading this blog post on how to find a good agent.

-Looking to buy in the Colorado Springs area?
+Looking to buy or sell in the Colorado Springs area?
 I’d love to chat with you!
 Call me today at 719-219-9739 or click the picture below to schedule a FREE Q&A Call with me.